AFINGEN’s new patent-pending APFL technology was published on WIPO: WO2019148193

-Ai Oikawa, CEO/CSO, presented AFINGEN’s technology and outcomes at TechConnect World 2017
+AFINGEN presented the technology and R&D outcomes at TechConnect World 2017

 The TechConnect World Innovation Conference co-locates with the largest global innovation program in physical and life sciences.
 The joint programs include the Nanotech 2017 Conference, the National Innovation Summit and the National SBIR/STTR Conference.

-Ai Oikawa, CEO/CSO, presented AFINGEN’s technology and outcomes at 2017 Ag Innovation Showcase, UC Davis
+AFINGEN introduced the technology at 2017 Ag Innovation Showcase, UC Davis